neovim/pynvim/docs/development.rst

 If the host cannot start at all, the error could be found in ``~/.nvimlog`` if ``nvim`` was compiled with logging.

-Usage through the python REPL
+Usage through the Python REPL
 -----------------------------

 A number of different transports are supported,